npechl/ELIXIR-BFSP-Odyssey/CONTRIBUTING.md

 ### Pull request process

 - Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("batpigandme/tidyverse", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("BiodataAnalysisGroup/ELIXIR-BFSP-Odyssey", fork = TRUE)`.
 - Install all development dependences with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
 If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 - Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.
+- Make your changes and run `run_odyssey()` in order to see them.
-- Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
+- Once your ready, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
 The title of your PR should briefly describe the change.
 The body of your PR should contain `Fixes #issue-number`.
-- (NOT IMPLEMENTED YET) For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
+- For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

 ### Code style